jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 Sophia took his hand.
 "We'll figure it out," she echoed Jordan's words.

-Ethan looked at her—gold medal, victory, national champion—and felt the weight of what his father had just done.
+Ethan looked at her—gold medal glinting in gray afternoon light, Team Manitoba jacket, national champion—and felt the weight of what his father had just done.

+What he was threatening to do.

+Criminal charges.
+Prison time.
+Sophia's MIT acceptance revoked.
+Engineering career destroyed before it started.

+All because she'd supported him.
+All because she'd believed he deserved to choose his own future.

-Last happy moment.
+Last happy moment, his father had said.

-The words echoed.
+The words echoed, prophetic and poisonous.

+Sophia's face had gone pale, processing the threat.
+Her hand trembled in his, the gold medal around her neck suddenly feeling like a target, marking her as someone who'd achieved something beautiful right before Robert tried to destroy her for it.

-"Let's get out of here," he said.
+"Let's get out of here," Ethan said, voice rough.

-They left the sports centre, Toronto afternoon gray and cold despite spring.
-The championship was won, the celebration destroyed, and Ethan's phone was already filling with automated texts about closed bank accounts and canceled credit cards.
+They left the sports centre, Toronto afternoon gray and cold despite being late April.
+The championship was won but the celebration was destroyed, victory tainted before Sophia had even left the building.

-Financial independence, forced at seventeen.

-This was what freedom cost.
+In the car—Jordan driving, Michael and Helen following in their own vehicle—Sophia stared at her gold medal.

+National Champion.
+The title she'd worked three years to earn.
+The achievement that should have been pure joy, pure accomplishment.

+Instead, it felt hollow.
+Dangerous.
+Like holding proof of everything Robert could take away.

+Her phone buzzed.
+Instagram notifications flooding in—congratulations from friends, teammates celebrating, her championship photo being shared and liked and commented on.

+Normal people having normal reactions to a normal victory.

+While she processed the threat of criminal charges for the crime of supporting someone she cared about.

+She turned off her phone and closed her eyes, gold medal cold against her throat.

+National Champion.

+And possibly, soon, criminal defendant.

+The bill for freedom, she was learning, kept getting higher.

-And the bill was just beginning.
+And payment was due in two weeks.